 WizShark is changing Wi-Fi troubleshooting for the better.
-This tool is now open for private beta; contact us to join.
+This tool is now open, register for a risk free trial account.

 At Interop in Las Vegas, a Wireless Field Day delegate and all around wireless guru George Stefanick presented “The Wireless Engineer’s Essential Toolkit” and covered everything you could need to properly deploy, maintain, and troubleshoot a WLAN.
 George took extra time to emphasize how important it is to quickly get the information needed to diagnose an issue.
 The attendees were engaged and afterwards the conversations continued in the hallways.
 It’s clear that people want to know how to use the tools of the trade but not everyone has the time to learn such specific tools (I know I didn’t when I was the resident networking jack-of-all-trades).

 When troubleshooting WLAN issues many factors are at play, from client drivers to ambient interference.
 Most times it takes nothing more than a trained eye and a packet capture to find the issue and design a plan of action.
 Not everyone has that trained eye though.
 Wi-Fi packet captures can be an overwhelming amount of information.
 Even seasoned veterans of Wi-Fi troubleshooting can be slowed down by trying to find that one needle in the haystack.